masternodesbiz/DOGEC/doc/release-notes/draft-release-notes-6.0.0.md

 (note: this is a temporary file, to be added-to by anybody, and moved to release-notes at release time)

-PIVX Core version *version* is now available from:  <https://github.com/pivx-project/pivx/releases>
+DogeCash Core version *version* is now available from:  <https://github.com/dogecash-project/pivx/releases>

 This is a new major version release, including various bug fixes and performance improvements, as well as updated translations.

-Please report bugs using the issue tracker at github: <https://github.com/pivx-project/pivx/issues>
+Please report bugs using the issue tracker at github: <https://github.com/dogecash-project/pivx/issues>

 How to Upgrade
 ==============

 If you are running an older version, shut it down.
-Wait until it has completely shut down (which might take a few minutes for older versions), then run the installer (on Windows) or just copy over /Applications/PIVX-Qt (on Mac) or pivxd/pivx-qt (on Linux).
+Wait until it has completely shut down (which might take a few minutes for older versions), then run the installer (on Windows) or just copy over /Applications/DogeCash-Qt (on Mac) or pivxd/dogecash-qt (on Linux).

 Notable Changes
 ==============